Squash-16933/VentilatorProject-frontend/README.md

-# Ventilator Front-end
+# Ventilator Front End
-This is the front-end for the VentilatorProject.
-It's written in HTML/Sass/ES6.
+This is the front end for LeagueAir.
+It's written in HTML, Sass, and ES6.

 ## Setup
 1. [Install NPM](https://www.npmjs.com/get-npm).